jojosiao/JavaTimer/README.md

 JavaTimer
 ==========

+JavaTimer used to be a Java CLI application.

+I added JavaTimerGUI class to use javax.swing.
-JavaTimer is a Java CLI application that I created that I will use at work to create a file of logs of my time away from desk.
+I created this to use at work to create a file of logs of my time away from desk.